Efficient Public Verification of Private ML via Regularization: DP Convex Optimization that is Efficient to Publicly Verify

 \subsection{Certification in $n$ Gradients}

-Recall that the phased ERM algorithm solves a series of regularized ERMs on disjoint parts of the datasets; the regularization gets stronger with later stages, effectively allowing us to add less noise to obtain privacy.
-We modify the phased ERM algorithm from~\citet{feldman2020private} to: 1) require the approximate ERM solutions have small gradient norm not small excess loss, 2) change the $\delta$ for each phase to $\delta/k$.
-These modification do not change the DP guarantees of the original algorithm, but make it possible to more efficiently verify the DP guarantee.
+Recall that the phased ERM algorithm~\citep{feldman2020private} solves a series of regularized ERMs on disjoint parts of the datasets; the regularization gets stronger with later stages, effectively allowing us to add less noise to obtain privacy.
+We modify the phased ERM algorithm from~\citet{feldman2020private} to: (1) require the approximate ERM solutions have small gradient norm not small excess loss, and (2) change the $\delta$ for each phase to $\delta/\lceil \log_2(n) \rceil$.

-\begin{theorem} Algorithm~\ref{alg:phased_erm_verifier} specifies an interactive protocol between an honest Prover and an honest Verifier which provides an certified $(\epsilon,\delta)$-DP mechanism.
-In particular, the verification consists of checking $n$ gradients and making $\lceil d\log(n) \rceil$ Gaussian RV commitments. \end{theorem}

-The proof is in Appendix~\ref{proof:phased_erm_dp_ver}, and follows two main steps.
-First we show that Algorithm~\ref{alg:modified_phased_erm} is $(\epsilon,\delta)$-DP, \emph{even when the approximate ERM solution at each phase $\tilde{w}_i$ may depend on the rest of the dataset}; parallel composition does not apply (i.e., the approximate solution can vary even if the subset associated with that phase does not) but we show a careful analysis of the algorithm's sensitivity leads to comparable DP guarantees given our tighter optimality condition on the approximate ERM solutions.
-We then show our certification protocol (Algorithm~\ref{alg:phased_erm_verifier}) is a certified probabilistic mechanism (Definition~\ref{def:cert_prob_mech} in Appendix~\ref{app:prelims}) for each phase, allowing us to conclude it is a certified DP mechanism.

 Our modified ERM algorithm (Algorithm~\ref{alg:modified_phased_erm}) still has optimal exccess risk for an $(\epsilon,\delta)$-DP mechanism (which is $O(1/\sqrt{n}+ \sqrt{d\ln(1/\delta)}/\epsilon n)$~\citep{feldman2020private}) upto a $\log\log(n)$ factor, for appropriately chosen $\eta$.
-The proof is in Appendix~\ref{proof:phased_erm_utility} and follows from the utility guarantees for the original phased ERM algorithm, accounting for the minimal impact of our modifications.
+The proof is in Appendix~\ref{proof:phased_erm_utility} and follows from the utility guarantees for the original phased ERM algorithm, accounting for the minimal impact of our modifications due to the existing regularization term.

 \begin{theorem}[Theorem 4.8 in~\citet{feldman2020private}] If $\|w_0 - w^*\|_2 \leq \mathcal{D}$ where $w^* = \arg \min_{w \in \mathbb{R}^d} \mathbb{E}_{x \sim dp}f(x,w)$ is the optimal parameters, and $\eta = \frac{\mathcal{D}}{L} \min \{\frac{4}{\sqrt{n}},\frac{\epsilon}{ \sqrt{d\ln(1/\delta)}} \}$, then (suppressing $\log\log(n)$ factors) \end{theorem}